 We really couldn’t ask for more in a facilitator for our group, especially for those ready to improve their ukulele skills, expand their music knowledge base, and soak up the local culture.
 And, don’t forget, Frank Leto is also a professional music educator.

 Our local travel pros in Cuba are on the ground right now looking for just the right venues for us in Havana, Trinidad, and Matanzas.
 We’ll be able to confirm exact dates once we can confirm availability.
-For right now we have narrowed down the window for this Ukulele Adventure to 10 – 12 days somewhere between January 27 – February 16.
-So save those dates if you think you’d like to join us!
+For right now we have narrowed down the window for this Ukulele Adventure to 10 – 12 days in December of 2019.

 And what do we consider “just the right venue?”
 A small hotel or inn in a lovely neighborhood where we can occupy all of the rooms and have a common meeting area for ukulele and percussion workshops AND be close to the local musical action!

 If you are not already on our Ukulele Adventures Mailing List, you should sign up now.
-The folks on the list are usually the first to hearhear first when registration opens.
+The folks on the list are usually the first to hear when registration opens.